ChZPan/CT-image-DeepLearningRegression/README.md

 The following diagram shows our data pre-processing pipeline:
 ![](./images/preprocess_pipeline.png)

-pipeline for data pre-processing is as follows:
-1. Crop & resize all images using the [resizing script](src/resize_images.py) and the [preprocessing script](src/preprocess_images.py).
+1. Load, crop and resize all images using the [load_image](src/utils.py) script;
-2. Rotate & mirror all images using the [rotation script](src/rotate_images.py).
+2. Rotate and mirror images at random using the [mirror](src/utils.py) script;
+3. Read the ground-truth data from all ROI files using the [get_centers](src/utils.py) script;
+4. Map pixels of defect region center to a corrdinate system that starts from (0.0, 0.0) at upper-left corner and ends in (1.0, 1.0) at bottom-right corner, using [coord_transfm](src/utils.py) script;
-3. Convert all images to array of NumPy arrays, using the [conversion script](src/image_to_array.py).
+3. Stack the pixel values of all training images with their true centers row-wise to make a 2-D NumPy arrays.

-## Algorithms and Techniques
+## Algorithms and Architecture
 * CNN
 * Spacial Transformer
 * VGG finetuning